ni/arbitrary-session-management/src/custom_instr_session_sharing/examples/teststand_sequence/README.md

 ## Features

 - Demonstrates session sharing for the Device Communication Service across multiple measurement plug-ins.
-- Executes the measurement plug-ins by performing register read and write operations for device wake up.
+- Executes the measurement plug-ins by performing register read and write operations for device communication.
 - Plug-ins perform device communication using a shared instrument session.
 - Cleans up all sessions after measurement execution.